PGy2 PROGRAM

 • Lauren Hunt

-Director, Antimicrobial Stewardship-East at bioMérieux, Inc
+Director, Antimicrobial Stewardship-West at bioMérieux, Inc

 • Pavithra Srinivas

-MSL, Infectious Diseases & Vaccines, Janssen Pharmaceuticals
+Sr MSL, Infectious Diseases & Vaccines, Janssen Pharmaceuticals

 • Derek Bremmer